Introduction: ARDUINO DISSOLVED OXYGEN SENSOR CALIBRATION

 d) Compile and upload the code to Arduino.

 e) Open the serial monitor.
 For access go to Tools -> Serial Monitor or press Ctrl+Shift+M on your keyboard.
 Set the baud rate to 9600 and select "Carriage return".
-You should now be able to communicate with the D.O sensor.
+You should now be able to communicate with the D.O circuit.
 As a test, enter the command i which will return the device information.

 Step 3: SINGLE POINT CALIBRATION